bgilmer77/deploy-best-practices/doc/Overview.md

 ![state model network switch impl](images/resource-state-model-network-switch-port-impl.png) *Resource deployment network switch port example.*

+## Security

+### Adhere to AMWA BCP-003

+ * OAuth2 secury user authorization
+ * TLS 1.2 for secure socket communication
+ * X.509 certificate installation support
+ * HTTPS exclusively for REST API's
+ * REST API's use Authorization headers and Json Web Tokens

+These recomendations conform to [AMWA BCP-003](https://amwa-tv.github.io/nmos-api-security/) "Security recommendations for NMOS APIs".
+BCP-003.
+AMWA BCP-003 describes best practies for implementing secure web intefaces using HTTPS and OAuth2 user authentication.

+### Additional recommendations beyond AMWA BCP-003

+ * SSH access secured by OAuth2 user authorization
+ * SSH access secured by SSH-authorized keys
+ * X.509 certificate support for SSH-key authorization

+IaC tooling normal requires SSH access to the systems under configuration.
+SSH user authorization should use OAuth2.
+SSH authorized keys are preferred, and normally necessary, for automated SSH login.
+Systems that support SSH login should provide methods for installing public keys to enable SSH authorization.
+Note that some, but not all, SSH implementations support X.509 certificates.
+This provides system administors the opportunity for uniform key management and sharing of keys used for HTTPS configuration.

+__*TODO - Traditional SSH authorized_key sharing has security problems.
+Study SSH certificates including X.509 support.*__

+__*TODO - Consider update of BCP-0003 to include service account recommendations.*__

+### Service Accounts

+ * Use of service accounts for server-to-server interaction

+Automated server to server interactions in trusted environments that are not perforrmed on behalf of an end user should use service accounts.
+A service account is an account that belongs to an application instead of an individual end user.

+Service account authorization is supported using OAuth2 "two legged" authentication.
+See: [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/)

 ## Appendix - Resource State Model: Example fuller representation